Ramcharitmanas: Bāl Kāṇḍ

 The story then moves to Ayodhya.
-One fine day, Dasharatha, the king of Ayodhya, realizes that he has become old and still issueless.
+One fine day, Dasharatha, the king of Ayodhya, realizes that he has become old and still without children.
 He conveys his distress to sage Vasistha, the family guru, and seeks the way forward.
 Vasistha comforts Dasharatha and tells him that he will have four sons.
 Vasistha requests Rishyasringa to perform the Putrakām yajna (vedic yajna for the birth of sons).
 Tulsidas states that the birth of Rama and his brothers took place on the ninth day of the Chaitra month.
 It was the fortnight of the moon, known as the shukla period.

 The story then moves on and Rama and his brothers are now grown-up boys.
 The sage Vishvamitra arrives at Dasharatha's royal court where the King receives his eminent guest with great honour.
 Vishvamitra lived in the forest and was performing great sacrifices.
 However, the demons Maricha and Subahu would always desecrate the ceremonial offerings.
 He knew that Rama had taken birth on earth to protect his devotees and so he decided to visit Dasharatha to ask him a favor.
 The sage asks the king to let his sons accompany him to the forest.
 Reluctantly the king agrees.
 Rama knew beforehand the intention of Vishvamitra in asking him to come along with him.
 He assures the sage that he would obey his commands.
 Lakshman kills Subahu and Rama kills Tataka and defeats Maricha, the dreaded demons.

 The story then moves to the deliverance of Ahalya.
 Rama, Lakshman and Vishvamitra venture on a journey and reach the beautiful kingdom of the Videhas, Mithila.
 The king of Mithila, Janaka, welcomes the great sage and asks him who are the two boys accompanying him.
 Janaka is overcome by great emotion as he is able to sense the true nature of their mission.
 The brothers then set out to discover the beautiful city and visit Janaka's garden.
-This is an important section of the manās as it portrays the first meeting of Rama and Sita.
+This is an important section of the Ramcharitmanas as it portrays the first meeting of Rama and Sita.